Efficiency Agent: Case Study

 Overlapping schedules with shared data sources

 A monitoring job ran three times daily.
 The deduplication window it used was seven days, which meant the second and third daily runs were mostly processing results already seen in the morning.
-Cutting to two runs per day reduced model calls without reducing signal coverage, because the data source was not refreshing fast enough to justify the third run.
+Right-sizing cadence by source freshness reduced model calls without reducing signal coverage, because the data source was not refreshing fast enough to justify the third run.

 Pattern 3